braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 Why is the vacuum a tree?
 The answer lies in the **Principle of Unique Causality**.

-In a directed graph, adding edges increases complexity.
-If we have a path $A \to B \to C$, and we add a direct "shortcut" $A \to C$, we have created a "Transitive Redundancy."
-Information can now flow from A to C via two routes.
-This creates ambiguity: does the signal arriving at C come from the "fast" direct link or the "slow" mediated link?
+In a directed graph; adding edges increases complexity.
+If we have a path $A \to B \to C$; and we add a direct "shortcut" $A \to C$; we have created a "Transitive Redundancy."
+Information can now flow from $A$ to $C$ via two routes; the mediated path and the direct edge.
+This creates ambiguity regarding the causal history of $C$: does it owe its state to the processing at $B$ or the direct injection from $A$?

-Therefore, the **Tree** is the topological structure that maximizes connectivity while minimizing redundancy.
-It lies exactly on the "edge of chaos", one fewer edge, and it falls apart (disconnects); one more edge, and it closes a loop (redundancy).
+Therefore; the **Tree** is the topological structure that maximizes connectivity while minimizing redundancy.
+It lies exactly on the "edge of chaos"; one fewer edge; and it falls apart (disconnects); one more edge; and it closes a loop or creates a parallel path (redundancy).
+The tree structure ensures absolute historical clarity; every node has exactly one parent (except the root).
+There is exactly one path from the Big Kindling to any event in spacetime.
+This maximizes the "computational efficiency" of the universe; no energy is wasted on redundant signals.
 :::

 ### 3.1.10 Lemma: The Depth-Parity Bipartition {#3.1.10}